7

 Cardinality and Ordinality

-Tips on How to Draw ER Diagrams
+How to Draw ER Diagrams

 - Provide a precise and appropriate name for each entity, attribute, and relationship in the diagram.
 Terms that are simple and familiar always beats vague, technical-sounding words.
 In naming entities, remember to use singular nouns.
-However, adjectives may be used to distinguish entities belonging to the same class (part-time employee and full time employee, for example).
+However, adjectives may be used to distinguish entities belonging to the same class (part-time employee and full-time employee, for example).
 Meanwhile attribute names must be meaningful, unique, system-independent, and easily understandable.

 - Remove vague, redundant or unnecessary relationships between entities.